IceHe/lib/mac/initialize.md

 ### 1Password

 1. Login the 1Password account or unlock the vaults from the cloud.
-    _E.g. iCloud._
+    _e.g. iCloud._

-    _For logining the git services, such as GitHub, GitLab, Coding._
+    For logining the git services, such as GitHub, GitLab, Coding.net & etc..

 ### GPG Key

-Using **GPG**, you can **sign tags and commits locally**.
+Use GPG to sign tags and commits locally.

 - These tags or commits are marked as verified on GitHub so other people can be confident that the changes come from a trusted source.

-Steps
+How to :

 1. Generate the GPG key pair

     Reference : [Generating a new GPG key - GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)

-1. Export the GPG pulic key
+1. Get the GPG pulic key

     Reference : [cmd/g/gpg - icehe.xyz](/cmd/g/gpg.md)

-1. Add the GPG key to the accounts of the git services
+1. Add the GPG key to the GitHub/GitLab/etc. accounts

     Reference : [Adding a new GPG key to your GitHub account - GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-new-gpg-key-to-your-github-account)